 There are four major components of an air conditioning system.
 They are the evaporator, condenser, compressor, and expansion valve.
 Each of these air conditioner components functions in sync with each other and has a specific job to do – to keep your air conditioner running like a well-oiled machine.

 1. Evaporator Coil

 In a mini-split air conditioner, the evaporator coil is found in the indoor unit, while in a central system, it is located in the air handler.
 Refrigerant, which is flowing through the system, is cooled to a low temperature just before entering the evaporator coils.
-It then extracts heat from the indoor air and cools it down.
-Fans located behind the evaporator coil then blow this cool air back inside, reducing the temperature.
+As warm air from your home is drawn in your HVAC unit, it is blown over the cool evaporator coils which extract the heat and cool the air down.
+Fans located behind the evaporator coil then blow this cool air back inside, reducing your home temperature.